Profit ShareAs an owner-customer, you can invest in your bank and earn competitive interest on your investment.

 What should you remember when investing in Profit Shares?

-- The aim is to pay interest on Profit Shares in line with the return target but it cannot be guaranteed.
+- If the profit distribution criteria are fulfilled, interest on the previous year's Profit Shares is paid on the first banking day of the June of the following year.
+The aim is to pay interest on Profit Shares in line with the return target but it cannot be guaranteed.
 The return target cannot be used for making reliable assumptions about future returns.

 - Interest payment and its amount always depend on the bank's financial performance.
 The Representative Assembly or Annual Cooperative Meeting decides annually afterwards on the interest payable.